Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Convergence Proof and Oversight Guide

 \begin{corollary}[Upper bound on termination round] With $\alpha_1=1$ and $\alpha_r=r$, the process must terminate once $r \ge \kappa B_{\max}$, i.e.,

 Equivalently, for a desired iteration budget $r_{\mathrm{des}}\in\mathbb{N}$, the process is guaranteed to terminate if

 \begin{proof} The proof is provided in \ref{app1}. \end{proof} \end{corollary}

-This result explicitly shows that $\kappa$ acts as a tuning parameter that regulates the convergence rate: smaller $\kappa$ values yield faster termination, while larger $\kappa$ values provide finer equilibrium adjustments that take place over more rounds.
+This result explicitly shows that $\kappa$ acts as a tuning parameter that regulates the convergence rate: smaller $\kappa$ values yield faster termination, while larger $\kappa$ values provide finer equilibrium adjustments that take place over more rounds \fix{and allow more opportunity for regulatory guidance to influence subsequent candidate-generation steps}.